 Chain/chisel mortisers are a type of woodworking machine tool that is used to drill holes into wooden surfaces.
 These mortisers are commonly used in workshops to create square or rectangular slots in wooden pieces so that mortise and tenon joints can be made.

 In woodworking shops and the wooden manufacturing industry, a variety of grinding equipment is used to provide a better finish to wooden surfaces.
 These grinding machines are available in a variety of specifications, sizes, and configurations, and can be used for a variety of tasks including finishing internal cylinders or bores, sharpening multiple cutting tools in workshops, removing rough projections from castings, cleaning, polishing, and buffing surfaces, and much more.

 These machines are nothing more than numerically controlled drilling machines capable of milling and creating slotted holes in doors, wardrobes, and other furniture.
 Because these machines are controlled by a control panel, they are more precise.

 As you may be aware, machines such as lathes, milling machines, and drilling machines are operated by humans and have a greater average of accuracy and precision in taking the time.
-So, to tackle this difficulty, the machine created a CNC wood drill machine, or Computer Numerically Controlled.
+So, to tackle this difficulty, CNC machines for wood were created especially for drilling purposes.
 The CNC wood drilling machine is a CNC drilling machine designed specifically for drilling wood.
 The wood drilling machine, as a type of numerical control equipment, has the following characteristics: high efficiency, high precision, and extended service life.
 As a result, in the furniture industry, the CNC drilling machine has steadily replaced hand drills.